mo7amedaliEbaid/kafka/README.md

 - Firebase hosting

 ## Remarks
-- I am open to add more features , please create an issue if you have more ideas or feedback.
 - For the books api [Here](https://developers.google.com/books/docs/v1/using) It doesn't require an api key just put https://www.googleapis.com/books/v1/volumes?q=inauthor:"Franz+Kafka"&maxResults=40 in dio get method and you can change the author name or search books by any keyword.
 ```
  final response = await dio.get(